When in Rome... These Are the Things to Do!

 Cultural Things to Do in Rome

-Cultural things to do in Rome go far beyond ruins and Renaissance art.
-The city’s soul beats through its music, cinema, and festivals that light up the streets day and night.
+Culture in Rome goes far beyond ruins and Renaissance art.
+The city’s pulse beats through its music, cinema and festivals — living expressions of creativity that unfold day and night.

-For classical music, you can hear Verdi’s La Traviata and other masterpieces in the acoustics of St. Paul’s Within the Walls or the Waldensian Church.
+For classical music, listen to Verdi’s La Traviata and other masterpieces in the haunting acoustics of St. Paul’s Within the Walls or the Waldensian Church.

-Street music adds to the city’s soundtrack.
-By day, performers fill the Colosseum area, Pincio Terrace, Orange Garden, and Janiculum Hill.
-By night, Piazza Trilussa in Trastevere turns into a festive hub of bars, musicians, and impromptu singalongs under the stars.
+Street music completes the city’s soundtrack.
+By day, performers gather around the Colosseum, Pincio Terrace, Orange Garden and Janiculum Hill, their melodies blending with the hum of passing crowds.
+By night, Piazza Trilussa in Trastevere turns into a festive open-air stage, where locals and travelers share wine, laughter and impromptu songs beneath the stars.

-From 5 June to 20 September 2025, the futuristic Auditorium Parco della Musica hosts the Rome Summer Fest.
-Highlights of the 2025 lineup include Ricchi e Poveri (19 June), Ludovico Einaudi (multiple dates), and Sting (7 July).
+From 5 June to 20 September, the futuristic Auditorium Parco della Musica — part amphitheater, part spaceship — hosts the Rome Summer Fest.
+This year’s lineup features Ricchi e Poveri, Ludovico Einaudi and Sting.

 Unusual Things to Do in Rome: Macabre Edition

-Go deeper with a Crypts and Catacombs Tour.
-The Capuchin Crypt, decorated with the bones of 4,000 monks, is a haunting vision of impermanence.
-Beneath San Nicola in Carcere lie the ruins of ancient temples, while the candlelit Domitilla Catacombs reveal tunnels where persecuted Christians once found refuge.
+Another hauntingly beautiful experience is the Crypts and Catacombs Tour.
+The Capuchin Crypt, decorated with the bones of 4,000 monks, feels like a meditation on the fragility of life.
+Beneath San Nicola in Carcere, the ruins of three ancient temples still whisper through the stone, while the candlelit Domitilla Catacombs reveal tunnels where early Christians once sought refuge — their faith flickering in the dark like the oil lamps that guided them.

 Outdoor Activities in Rome

-At Villa Borghese, you can row across the peaceful lake, where the Temple of Aesculapius reflects in the water, or stroll over to the Borghese Gallery to pair nature with world-class art.
+At Villa Borghese, you can row across the quiet lake where the Temple of Aesculapius shimmers in the water, then stroll to the Borghese Gallery to pair that calm with world-class art.

-For sprawling lawns and shaded trails, head to Villa Doria Pamphili, Rome’s largest park, where picnics under the sun meet baroque fountains and centuries-old trees.
+For wide lawns and shaded paths, head to Villa Doria Pamphili, Rome’s largest park, where baroque fountains and centuries-old trees create the ideal backdrop for a picnic or a slow afternoon walk under the Roman sun.

-The Botanical Garden of Rome, hidden behind Palazzo Corsini, is a serene oasis with more than 3,000 plant species — from towering palms to a Japanese garden with waterfalls.
-In contrast, the Garden of Ninfa feels like stepping into a fairytale: ivy-wrapped ruins, wildflower meadows, clear streams, and arched bridges that look like they belong in a painting.
+Hidden behind Palazzo Corsini, the Botanical Garden of Rome is a lush, quiet retreat with more than 3,000 plant species — from towering palms to a peaceful Japanese garden with small waterfalls.
+In contrast, the Garden of Ninfa feels like stepping into a dream: ivy-wrapped ruins, wildflower meadows, clear streams and arched bridges that look painted by hand.

-Or, for something unique, visit a horse sanctuary in Ostia Antica, where volunteers will teach you to care for rescued horses before you trot through pine forests dotted with Roman ruins — an unexpected way to connect history with nature.
+And for something truly different, visit a horse sanctuary in Ostia Antica, where volunteers teach you to care for rescued horses before you ride through pine forests dotted with Roman ruins — an unexpected, grounding way to connect with both history and nature.

 Fun Things to Do in Rome (To Feel Live Like a Movie Star)

-The most fun things to do in Rome feel like stepping onto a movie set.
-Think Audrey Hepburn’s iconic Vespa ride in Roman Holiday or the unmistakable charm of a vintage Fiat 500 winding through sun-drenched streets.
-These aren’t just vehicles, they’re symbols of Italian style, freedom, and la dolce vita.
+It’s impossible to picture Rome without thinking of Audrey Hepburn’s Vespa ride through sunlit streets in Roman Holiday or the gleam of a vintage Fiat 500 cruising past fountains and ruins.
+These aren’t just vehicles — they’re icons of Italian style, freedom and la dolce vita.

 The good news?
-You can step right into the scene.
-Cruise through Rome in a classic Fiat 500, hop on a Vespa, or take it slow with a golf cart tour, all while a professional photographer captures your movie-star moments against backdrops like the Colosseum, Janiculum Hill, and hidden cobblestone alleys.
+You can step straight into the scene.
+Glide through the city in a classic Fiat 500 or hop on a Vespa, with a professional photographer capturing your movie-star moments against the Colosseum, Janiculum Hill and Rome’s hidden cobblestone alleys.
+Two pleasures in one — emotion and style, preserved forever in pictures.

 For the ultimate luxury spin, get behind the wheel of a Ferrari California Turbo.
-Whether weaving through Rome or hitting the rolling countryside, this isn’t just a drive — it’s a chance to feel the speed, precision, and passion behind Italy’s most legendary sports car.
+Drive through the city or out into the rolling countryside — it’s more than a ride, it’s a taste of Italian precision, power and passion.

 Day Trips from Rome

-Just 30 minutes out, Ostia Antica offers remarkably preserved streets, bathhouses, and theaters of an ancient port city.
-About 45 minutes from Rome, Tivoli enchants with the vast ruins of Hadrian’s Villa and the spectacular fountains of Villa d’Este, including the famous Fountain of the Organ that plays music through water alone.
+About 45 minutes from Rome, Tivoli enchants with the vast ruins of Hadrian’s Villa and the spectacular Villa d’Este, whose fountains dance to the music of the famous Fountain of the Organ, powered entirely by water.

 Rome Transport Tips

-While it's true that all roads lead to Rome, some paths are definitely more convenient than others — and here is a quick guide to transport in Rome.
+While it's true that all roads lead to Rome, some paths are definitely more convenient than others.

-If you’ve just landed at Fiumicino Airport, the Sit Bus Shuttle offers a fast and reliable connection to both Termini and the Vatican.
+If you’ve just landed at Fiumicino Airport, the Sit Bus Shuttle offers a fast, reliable connection to both Termini and the Vatican.

 Arriving by cruise at Civitavecchia?
-You can reach the city easily by train, bus, or join a guided transfer — often cheaper than a taxi and perfect for a one-day Rome visit.
+The city is easily reached by train, bus or a guided transfer — often cheaper than a taxi and ideal for those visiting Rome for just a day.

 Rome Itinerary, Map & Travel Guide